 When troopers with the Utah Highway Patrol see drivers that meet the profile they are looking for, they often perform traffic stops without a valid legal basis for the stop.
 After the traffic stop, these troopers are finding cash and/or marijuana.
 It takes an experienced criminal defense attorney in Salt Lake City to fight these cases to suppress evidence illegally obtained.

 For the prosecutor to prove "Possession or Use of a Controlled Substance," the prosecutor must prove that the defendant possessed the controlled substance.
-The State may prove this element by proving constructive possession of the controlled substance.
-To find that the defendant had constructive possession of the controlled substance, the evidence must
+Possession can include both actual and constructive possession.

 To find that the defendant had constructive possession of the controlled substance, the evidence must establish a sufficient nexus or connection between the accused and the controlled substance to permit a reasonable inference that defendant had both the power and the intent to exercise dominion and control over the controlled substance.